-Let’s take a look at what the AIP is, how it’s similar and different from Paleo or Keto diets, and how it impacts the uncomfortable symptoms of autoimmune disease that are likely a result of hormonal imbalances.
+The AIP has some similarities – and some key differences – to a Paleo or Keto diet.
+Let’s discuss what each looks like, and how the AIP impacts the uncomfortable symptoms of autoimmune disease that likely result from hormonal imbalances.
 Then, I’ll give you some tips for incorporating the AIP way of eating into your life.

 Autoimmune Protocol, Paleo and Keto

-Every woman is unique, which is why even when two women have the same condition, the way their bodies react may be totally opposite.
-With autoimmune disease, the symptoms you feel vary depending on other factors, such as whether your hormones are in balance or you have unknown food sensitivities, to name just a couple.
+We are all amazingly unique beings, which is why two women with the same condition may have completely opposite reactions in their bodies.
+With autoimmune disease, symptoms vary depending on other factors, such as whether your hormones are in balance or you have unknown food sensitivities, to name just a couple.

-That’s why I never say one particular way of eating is best for everyone.
+That’s why I will never say that one “diet”, or way of eating, is best for everyone.
 It’s simply not true!
-That’s why I take the time to research many different options so I can recommend the most sensible plan for each woman’s circumstances.
+I take the time to research many options, so I can recommend the most sensible plan for each woman’s individual circumstances.

 AIP, Paleo and Keto all have some similarities – and some big differences.
-Let’s take a quick look at the basic premise of each, then we’ll talk about how to choose which may be the solution you’ve been looking for.
+Let’s take a quick look at the basic premise of each, then we’ll talk about how to choose the best solution for YOU.

-The general idea behind the paleo way of eating is that you’re focusing on foods our early ancestors – the hunters and gatherers – would have eaten.
+Paleo eating focuses on foods our early ancestors – the hunters and gatherers – would have eaten.
 Eating according to the paleo diet is commonly suggested for autoimmune conditions, obesity, and blood sugar imbalances – or just for general good health.

-On the paleo diet plan, you can eat nuts and seed, healthy fats and animal protein, fruits, vegetables, and some natural sweeteners.
-What you have to stay away from are dairy products, grains, anything processed (including refined sugars), beans and legumes.
+On the paleo diet plan, you can eat nuts and seeds, healthy fats and animal protein, fruits, vegetables, and some natural sweeteners.
+What you have to avoid are dairy products, grains, anything processed (including refined sugars), beans and legumes.

 AIP allows many vegetables, fruits, animal proteins and healthy fats.
 In the elimination stage, you must cut out grains, beans, legumes, dairy, sugar, nuts and seed, coffee, eggs, chocolate, nightshades, and some seed-based spices.
 Comprehensive lists are available online to help you know exactly what you can (and cannot) eat in the AIP elimination phase.